 Of the feeds currently fed to chickens, pigs and farmed fish, they all require high levels of protein.
 At the moment that protein comes from Soy or Fish Meal.
 The inputs to produce both of these consume natural resources and are being consumed at an unsustainable rate.

-Chicken and aquaculture use fish meal as feed due to its high protein content.
+Poultry and aquaculture use fish meal as feed due to its high protein content.
 In 2012, around 85% of global fish stocks were over-exploited, depleted, fully exploited or in recovery from exploitation.
 One way around this would be to stop depleting the natural supply of fish and start to farm fish commercially as we do with other livestock.
 However, the current feed for farmed fish is made up almost entirely of other fish.
 Some fish require as much as 1-8 kilograms of wild fish to create 1 kilogram of farmed fish.

 Waste is a real challenge for rapidly urbanizing African cities.
 The proper disposal of waste and necessary infrastructure is a heavy cost for cities and residents that they often cannot afford.
-For this reason African cities find themselves ranked as some of the dirtiest cities in the world with large amounts of waste not being to.
+For this reason African cities find themselves ranked as some of the dirtiest cities in the world with large amounts of waste not being disposed of properly.
 What is more, the vast amount of waste in African cities is organic waste, over 60% in most places.
 When organic waste goes to a landfill it releases serious amounts of methane, a very harmful greenhouse gas.